Friday, August 11, 2006

 Fulton: God, that's a disturbing movie.

 Fennessy: It is.
-And it's funny because I haven't seen, other than Kids, anything else Harmony Korine's been involved with, and I didn't like it--but I loved Werner Herzog.
+And it's funny because I haven't seen, other than Kids, anything else Harmony Korine's been involved with, and I didn't like it--but I love Werner Herzog.
 He's in the new Korine film [Mister Lonely].
 He was just in town and mentioned that.
 Was there a particular Anthony Dod Mantle film you were thinking of...?

 Fulton: He did Thomas Vinterberg's The Celebration.
 He shot Dogville.